Mold and Moisture

 - Collect any excess bleach solution.

-- Allow at least 30 minutes before finishing the area.
+- Allow at least 30 minutes before wiping off the surfaces with water.

 - Dry the area completely.